Exams with Accommodations

 - Content in which the instructor has access to the video/source files. (asynchronous)

-The DRC can’t caption other content due to the absence of a source file.
+The DRC can’t arrange captions for other content due to the absence of a source file.
 An example of what the DRC can’t caption would be a video on National Geographic.
 NOVA, or PBS website.

 I am an instructor and have a student who is deaf in my course.
 Who do I contact first for support in making my videos and other instructional content accessible?

-- Denise will then send you a form to complete with information needed to allow us to assist you.
-Complete the form as quickly as possible and return it to email@example.com.
+- The DRC interpreting/captioning department will ask which types of course content need captions, then will send you a form to complete to allow us to assist you.
+Complete the form as quickly as possible and return it to firstname.lastname@example.org.

 I have a student in my class who has sign language interpreters and these interpreters provide interpreting of my live Zoom sessions.
 Do I still need to caption my recorded Zoom lectures?

-In order to make the recorded Zoom lecture accessible to the student(s), if using an ASL interpreter and recording a session, please make the ASL interpreters both cohosts and be sure the meeting host “Spotlights” the ASL provider’s video so that the ASL is captured in the recording.
+- Make the ASL interpreters both cohosts and be sure the meeting host “Spotlights” the ASL provider’s video so that the ASL is captured in the recording.
 In this way, the recorded Zoom session will be accessible to the student.
-For instructions on how to “Spotlight” visit: https://campuspress.yale.edu/libraryitnews/2018/01/18/tech-tips-spotlight-on-zoom/
+Click here for instructions on how to “Spotlight”

-In addition, if using ASL interpreters and recording a session, please allow the student to record their unique screen set-up to ensure they will see the interpreters when accessing the recording playback.
+- Please Allow the student to record their unique screen set-up to ensure they will see the interpreters’ video tiles in a much larger format when accessing the recording playback.
 To assign recording privileges to a Zoom participant, follow these steps:

 - PRIOR to a Zoom session, make sure your Zoom settings allow for local recordings: